Skip to main content

 The customer token remains valid for a short period of time.
 Beyond this timeframe, the customer needs to undergo re-authentication to access customer-specific information or execute sensitive actions.
 There are two available choices for achieving this:

-• Following the Token Exchange process (as detailed in the preceding section).
+• Following either the Token Exchange or the Authorization Code process (as detailed in the preceding sections).

 • Refreshing the already expired customer token.
 During the API call, there is no need to supply a digital fingerprint for this process to work.